DAY 2: BOLO issued for surrounding states as search continues for Columbus AMBER Alert infant, suspect

 The car had approximately a quarter tank of gas as well as $20 inside.

-Columbus police Deputy Chief Smith Weir said the sighting in Huber Heights was prior to Jackson's stop at the airport.
+Weir said Tuesday the sighting in Huber Heights was prior to Jackson's stop at the airport.

 During a press conference Tuesday, the Columbus police chief pleaded with Jackson to return Kason Thomas safely.